 A balance sheet reflects the financial status of the an association at a specific point in time.
-It lists the association's assets, liabilities, and the difference between the two, i.e., the association's equity.
+It lists the association's assets and liabilities, and the difference between them, i.e., the association's equity.

 Assessments Receivable.
 Dues and special assessments owed to the association as of the date of the report.

 Fixed Assets.
 Property acquired by the association with a useful life greater than one year and of significant cost.

 Prepaid Expenses.
 Payments of expenses for future periods, such as insurance premiums.

 Accounts Payable.
 Expenses incurred but not yet paid.

 Prepaid Assessments.
 Dues or assessments that have been paid in advance by an owner.